DataBiosphere/data-explorer-indexers/bigquery/deploy/README.md

 * Update and run indexer on GKE
-  * If you did the "Run Elasticsearch on GKE" step a while ago, run these commands to point `gcloud` and `kubectl` to the right project:
+  * If you did the "Run Elasticsearch on GKE" step a while ago, run these commands to point `gcloud` and `kubectl` to the right project.
     ```
+    # See what projects gcloud and kubectl are configured for
+    gcloud config get-value project
+    kubectl config current-context
+    # Point gcloud and kubetl to the right project
     gcloud config set project MY_PROJECT
-    # This will make kubectl use this cluster.
     gcloud container clusters get-credentials elasticsearch-cluster --zone MY_ZONE
     ```
+    `MY_ZONE` is the [zone where elasticsearch-cluster is running](https://console.cloud.google.com/kubernetes/list), e.g. `us-central1`.
   * We recommend you delete the index, to start from a clean slate.
     ```
     kubectl get svc,pods